HariSekhon/Knowledge-Base/git.md

 #### Cautionary Tale from Experience

+I was called over to a desk by my colleague in Denmark who had a little Git problem.

+He's tried to do a "git rebase" but was hitting merge conflict after merge conflict and didn't know how to get out of it.

-I spent half an hour helping a colleague in Denmark hack and edit through files in merge conflict after merge conflict, on two dozen commits due to him doing a rebase.
+We spent half an hour hacking and edit through files in merge conflict after merge conflict, on two dozen commits.

+These were commits that would have been auto-resolved by a default merge commit (which is why it's the default) instead of a rebase, as the end states were the same on both branches and only the intermediate commits were different.

 You thought one merge conflict was bad?
-Try two dozen in a row...
+Try two dozen in a row…

 Welcome to "Rebase Hell".

-These were commits that would have been auto-resolved by a default merge commit (which is why it's the default) as the end states were the same on both branches and only the intermediate commits were different.

-Yes I know two people shouldn't have been producing similar fixes on two branches but something people are in a rush and these things happen.
+Yes, I know two people shouldn't have been producing similar fixes on two branches but sometimes people are in a rush and these things happen.
 Besides, this is supposed to be distributed concurrent version control.

 If you think that's bad, I've worked for another company which has both `develop` and `master` branches being used in production but which have diverged by 10,000 commits such that they cannot merge or reconcile them and must manually copy code changes and commit to both branches.

-Anyway, this "Rebase Hell" situation resulted in needless hassle and potential for introducing code editing errors on each rebase commit step multiplied by two dozen commits multiplied by the number of files changed with conflicts in those commits.
+Anyway, this "Rebase Hell" situation resulted in needless hassle and potential for introducing code editing errors on each rebase commit step, multiplied by two dozen commits, and further multiplied by the number of files changed with conflicts in those commits.

 Never again.

+People who don't have a Git guru on hand in the team often get in such a mess that they don't know how to fix it and just copy their code files out, delete their cloned checkout and then copy the files back in and re-commit them.

+You think I'm joking, I've had colleagues who've done this and admitted it.

 #### Force Push Overwrites Can Lose Code Permanently